Public service technology opportunities accelerated

 Public service organizations have proven that they can innovate quickly.
 Why revert to old ways of thinking and working?
 By maintaining a clear-eyed perspective and sharp focus on expedited digital transformations – reimagining everything from their people to data, technology, architectures and ecosystems – they will be better positioned to solve some of the world’s thorniest problems while delivering better outcomes to the people, businesses and communities they serve.

-In December of 2020, our research team surveyed Canadian public service respondents for Accenture Technology Vision 2021 for public service.
+In December of 2020, our research team surveyed 1,091 public service respondents for Accenture Technology Vision 2021 for public service.
 The results revealed a much-changed landscape – and a need for a different type of leader.
-We explore each of the 2021 trends with a public sector lens, examining how they impact this industry and what we must get right.
+We explore each of the 2021 trends with a public service lens, examining how they impact this industry and what we must get right.